 This practice will do two things.
 First, it will nurture our roots.
 We will know more about each other on a deeper level, as we share our hopes and beliefs about God, Christ, Church, Culture, and Family.
 We will build relationships!
 Second, as our roots are watered we will be able to name for ourselves the new fruit we want to bear through the Holy Spirit.
 We will be able to name our purpose as a collective body, as one tree with many branches.
 This will enable us to talk about how to keep growing and serving with energy and joy.

 Going to the next level means asking do our beliefs match our practices?
 Are we providing education, if we say we care about education?
 Are we welcoming diversity, if we say we value and honor differences?
 How are we implementing the values that flow from our purpose?
 How can we do what works even better?
 This will take us to the next level of living out our lives together.
 From this place, we will do robust ministry from a shared vision and purpose in following Christ, rather than relying simply on organizational leadership.

 I pray you will be open to this process.
 I believe the vision will help us Share God’s Love, Shine God’s Light, and Shape God’s People in exciting ways that are true to who God is calling us to be.
 Rev. Trey Hegar

-The Mission of the First Presbyterian Church is to encourage and nurture diverse expressions of the Love of Christ in our congregation and community and to embrace Christ-centered ministries around the world.
+The Mission of the First Presbyterian Church, Mt.
+Pleasant is to encourage and nurture diverse expressions of the love of Christ in our congregation and community, and to embrace Christ-centered ministries around the world.